-Treatment by open reduction is generally reserved for children 18 months of age to two years with a new diagnosis of a dysplastic hip, or in cases in which closed reduction of the hip has not been successful.
+Treatment by open reduction is generally reserved for children between 18 months and two years of age who have new diagnosis of a dysplastic hip, or in cases in which a prior closed reduction of the hip was unsuccessful.

-In this procedure, the surgeon makes an incision, removes any obstacles to proper re-alignment of the hip (adjusting tight muscles or other soft tissue) and re-locates the femoral head into the acetabulum.
-He or she may also need to restore normal anatomy by performing an osteotomy, a procedure in which cuts are made to the femur or the acetabulum.
-The need for osteotomy increases with the age at which diagnosis is made, and is usually required in the child over age 3 or 4 to correct abnormal development of the bones in any child over age three or four.
+In this procedure, the surgeon makes an incision, removes any obstacles to proper realignment of the hip (such as adjusting tight muscles or other soft tissue) and relocates the femoral head into the acetabulum.
+The surgeon may also need to restore normal anatomy by performing a hip osteotomy, a procedure in which cuts are made to the femur or the acetabulum.
+The need for an osteotomy increases with the age at which diagnosis is made.
+It is usually required to correct abnormal development of the bones in any child over age three or four.

 Pelvic osteotomy and reorientation of the acetabulum is occasionally necessary in the setting of residual hip dysplasia after open or closed reduction of the hip.
 In younger patients the procedure of choice is often the Dega osteotomy in which the bony and cartilage roof of the hip is reoriented into normal alignment.